abap2UI5/docs/docs/development/messages.md

 ENDMETHOD.
 ```
 #### Popup Error
-To show a detailed view of your exception:
+To show a detailed view of your exception, use the following code:
 ```abap
 METHOD z2ui5_if_app~main.